 Enterprise UX | Building UX Maturity

-Texale would like to extend an opportunity for you to take part in an interactive roundtable presenting our frameworks, demonstrations and case studies of how we implement a culture of Human Centred Design(HCD), User Experience (UX) and building a UX community of practice, and the rituals, theories and tools including a global experience language (GEL) with a design system, enterprise wide tools that create unity around understanding if the user and experience you are engineering.
+Trackita would like to extend an opportunity for you to take part in an interactive roundtable presenting our frameworks, demonstrations, and case studies of how we implement a culture of Human Centred Design(HCD), User Experience (UX), and building a UX community of practice, and the rituals, theories, and tools including a global experience language (GEL) with a design system, enterprise-wide tools that create unity around understanding if the user and experience you are engineering.

 New processes are needed to foster collaboration between different digital teams.
-With mental health of our employees a number one focus, now is the time to invest in helping teams connect with their purpose of serving people.
+With the mental health of our employees a number one focus now is the time to invest in helping teams connect with their purpose of serving people.
 A community of practice is the place to start that journey.

 Michael Castleman leads the user science practice, supported by a team of UX/HCD designers as they change the way business creates experiences through listening to people, studying data, and scientific testing.

 Michael consults to both the private sector, federal and state government, and venture capital-funded scale-ups delivering leading-edge UX research to guide delivery teams to become user-focused.

 Author of the book “User Science” which is based on methodology learned from over a thousand ethnography studies, hundreds of thousands of split tests, over a million online surveys, and building multiple communities of practice.